safiyaaideed/sole-mate/README.md

 - Target audience

-The target audience is very broad and cany apply to basically anybody globally who would like to purchase a new pair of shoes.
+The target audience is very broad and cany apply to basically anybody globally who would like to purchase a new pair of shoes online.

 - Tech stack (e.g. html, css, deployment platform, etc) HTML